xe1gyq/giekis/documentation/WolframAlpha.md

 # WolframAlpha

-> Wolfram|Alpha is more than a search engine.
-It gives you access to the world's facts and data and calculates answers across a range of topics, including science
+> Wolfram|Alpha introduces a fundamentally new way to get knowledge and answers— not by searching the web, but by doing dynamic computations based on a vast collection of built-in data, algorithms, and methods.

 ```sh
 # WolframAlpha